GLOBAL MARKETS-Stocks nurse nine-month highs before ECB meeting

 By Marc Jones

-LONDON, July 21 (Reuters) - World stocks faded after hitting nine-month highs on Thursday as signals from Japan that its next shot of stimulus won't include hand-out 'helicopter money' cooled the mood.
+LONDON, July 21 (Reuters) - World stocks hit near nine-month highs on Thursday as talk of another super-sized shot of stimulus from Japan helped buoy the mood ahead of the European Central Bank's first post-Brexit meeting.

-The European Central Bank's first post-Brexit meeting was due later with expectations that it will keep rates on hold.

 The yen had hit a six-week low on reports Tokyo was considering a package of at least 20 trillion yen to boost the economy.
 It later jumped 1 percent, however, after Bank of Japan chief Haruhiko Kuroda ruled out "helicopter money" which would effectively give cash directly to the population.

-Europe's main bourses swiftly turned lower as the news compounded what had already been a subdued start to the day after warnings of poor bookings from Lufthansa and easyJet had sent airline stocks tumbling.
+MSCI's 46-country All-World share index was at its highest level since early November as Europe's main bourses started the day broadly steady despite a tumble in airline stocks.

-The German firm dropped over 7 percent as it said bookings had been hit hard by the recent "terrorist attacks in Europe and greater political and economic uncertainty," mainly meaning Britain's vote to leave the European Union.
+Industry bellwethers easyJet and Lufthansa both warned of a worsening outlook, with the German firm dropping over 6 percent after saying bookings had been hit hard by "terrorist attacks in Europe and greater political and economic uncertainty".

-It left the pan-regional FTSEurofirst 300 down 0.5 percent and dragged MSCI's 46-country All-World share index back towards the red after it had hit its highest level since early November in Asia.

 "We are not expecting anything in terms of action from the ECB today because Draghi and his colleagues won't have had enough data to see an impact of the UK EU referendum vote," said Vasileios Gkionakis, head of FX strategy at UniCredit in London.